mblayman/mattlayman.com/content/building-saas/2019-01-31-automation-aides.md

 ---
-title: "Semi-automated tasks - Building SaaS #12"
+title: "Automation aides - Building SaaS #12"
 description: >-
   In this episode,
   we completed an automated tool for processing and connecting data quickly.